ajota/gulp-gen/README.md

 ## Release Notes:
+- 1.2.14
+    - BUG Fixed: adding the third app option injection into the index.html file.

 - 1.2.13
     - BUG Fixed: build task had a mistake with the name of the file generated with all the app code in distribution folder.
     - BUG Fixed: inject task had problem when is necessary to ignore some files